tangkong/hutch-python/docs/source/upcoming_release_notes/297-ECS-6432_Add_ability_to_ignore_specific_upstream_devices_in_load.rst

 API Changes
 -----------
-- In happi.py the get_happi_objs() function now accepts a new parameter 'exclude_devices: list[str]' that defaults to an empty list.
+- N/A

 Features
 --------
-- hutch-python can now ignore specific upstream devices if the device name is added to 'exclude_devices' in conf.yml.
+- Hutches can prevent specific upstream devices from loading.
+The devices to exclude are set in conf.yml for each hutch.
+If no value is set all upstream devices are loaded.

 Bugfixes
 --------